 - Discovering customers’ personality, goals, aspirations and ideals to speak with them accurately.

-- Improves advertising efforts by narrowing in on what makes a potential customer tick.
+- Improves advertising efforts and provides customer insights by narrowing in on what makes a potential customer tick.

 - Helps identify customer journey so you can create a strategy for potential customers that resonates on a psychological and emotional level.

 For example, brand loyalty is an example of behavioral segmentation.
 Think about a brand you trust enough where if they send you a promo, you’re going to buy – no matter what the reviews say.
 This type of behavior reveals different buying patterns and helps you learn how to retain customers and your target audience.

 Buyers’ journey segmentation has become a commonplace marketing tool that is used to break down customer groups based on three stages: awareness, consideration, and decision.